 |Hsurge ≥ 1.30 meters (~4.3 feet)||(5) 5|

-The answer means that nowhere along the coast near the landfall of Wilma (barring special circumstances) was the depth of water less that 1.3 meters above its typical the sea level height. .
-Witnesses however, report much greater depths.
-One reason our number is low is that we ignored the dynamic effect of the winds blowing over the shallow near shore waters.
+The answer means that nowhere along the coast near the landfall of Wilma (barring special circumstances) was the depth of water less that 1.3 meters above its typical the sea level height.
+Witnesses of Wilma reported much greater depths.
+One reason our number is low is that we ignored the dynamic effect of the winds blowing the shallow near-shore waters.